How web media coverage builds trust early, influences buyer decisions, and drives measurable pipeline and revenue growth.

 -

-Set clear, revenue-aware PR objectives tied to pipeline, ACV, and ARR targets
+Set clear, revenue-aware PR objectives tied to pipeline, annual contract value, and annual recurring revenue targets.

 From there, integrate media relations, digital PR, and AI-driven visibility into your existing campaigns, so every major push has a strong web media component, not just more ads and emails.
 Measure impact using the same dashboards you use for demand gen and brand.

-Leaders who treat PR as a long-term, core business function within marketing will not just show up in the conversation, they will shape it, set the terms in their category, and create compounding revenue advantage over time through consistent, strategic execution.
+Leaders who treat PR as a long-term, core business function within marketing will shape the conversation, set the terms in their category, and create compounding revenue advantage over time.

 What counts as “web media coverage” in a revenue-focused PR program?